nightrome/cocostuff/README.md

 ```

 ## Results
+Below we present results on different releases of COCO-Stuff.
+If you would like to see your  results here, please contact the [first author](mailto:holger-at-it-caesar.com).

 ### Results on the val set of COCO-Stuff 164K:
 Method                | Source| Class accuracy  | Pixel accuracy | Mean IOU | FW IOU
 ---                   | ---   | ---                     | ---             | ---      | ---